eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins-what-info-you-give-away.md

 By default, Facebook gives the permission `public_profile`.
 Optionally, an app's developer can ask for `email` and `user_friends`, friends who also use the app.
 A developer can expand to have more permissions available by making a request to Facebook.
 This [request](https://developers.facebook.com/docs/facebook-login/review/what-is-login-review "Login Review") needs to include why the extra information they would get is vital to the app's functions and user experience.
 All Facebook login permissions are listed [here](https://developers.facebook.com/docs/facebook-login/permissions), from date of birth to relationship status and spouse.

 Note that the basic permissions don't give the exact age in years but instead where the age falls with respect to 18 and 21 (`age_range`).
-For example, the API might just give that you have a minimum age of 13 and maximum of 17.
+For example, the <abbr title="Application Programming Interface">API</abbr> might just give that you have a minimum age of 13 and maximum of 17.
 Even with the `user_birthday` permission granted, the visibility depends on your birthday privacy setting.

 # Google